Wind parameters

 Force Multiplier

-Set the magnitude and direction of the force exerted by the wind on the physics calculations.
+Set the magnitude and direction of the force exerted by the wind on the physics.

-This parameter is multiplied by [Max Force] and given to the physics calculations.
+This parameter is multiplied by [Max Force] and provided to the physics calculation.

-Values can be set from -100% to 100%, with negative values reversing the direction of the wind.
+The value can be set from -100% to 100%, with negative values flipping the direction of wind.

 Set the optimum value for Max Force